TheDeNuke/Divergences-of-Darkness-Rework-Public/README.md

 - DeNuke - Project Manager
 - Attalus - The Co-Project Manager/Consul of Divergences

+- Periares - Concept Designer, Coder and Localization
 - NPMister - Concept Designer and Localization
-- Periares - Concept Designer, Coder and Localization
 - Zeeloat - Concept Designer and Localization
 - Arleck - Concept Designer and Localization
 - J Master - Concept Designer and Localization
+- Zerzura - Coder and Localization
 - Athmos - Concept Designer
 - Polyfox - Concept Designer
 -  Conquest - Coder/Scripter and the developer of the Popularizer tool.